Gbemisola23/ebinnaturals/README.md

   </details>

 ### Python
-[ CI Python linter ](https://pep8ci.herokuapp.com/) was used to test python code
+[ Flake8 was used to test python code.

 ## Bugs